wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/8-performance-issues.md

 [![applying query diagnostics](../media/8-applying-query-diagnostics-ss.png)](../media/8-applying-query-diagnostics-ss.png#lightbox)

-This tool is particularly useful when you want to analyze performance on the Power Query side for tasks such as loading datasets, running data refreshes, or running other transformative tasks.
+This tool is useful when you want to analyze performance on the Power Query side for tasks such as loading datasets, running data refreshes, or running other transformative tasks.